GREEN GRANTS

 Green Grant applications are open August 1, 2026, for project implementation in 2027.

-Do you live in San Miguel County?
+Do you live in San Miguel, Ouray, San Juan or West Montrose Counties?

 Do you have a project idea that you want to implement in 2027?